 - heart palpitations

 - difficulty concentrating

 - joint pain

 - depression and anxiety

 Even if you only had mild symptoms of COVID-19, you can still experience long COVID.
 Get help from a GP if you experience long-term effects of COVID-19.

 How can you protect yourself and others from COVID-19?

 The World Health Organisation and NHS both recommend taking the following precautions:

-- Try and self-isolate as best as you can.
-The less contact you have with other people, the fewer chances you have of either catching the virus or spreading it.
-The government and experts are advising that everyone stays away from public spaces (such as shops, parks or public transport) as much as possible.
+- The less contact you have with other people, the fewer chances you have of either catching the virus or spreading it.
+Follow the government for the latest guidelines and advice.

 - Try not to touch your eyes, nose, and mouth.